dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 the organisation unit identifier appear as the first six dimensions in the response and will always be present.
-Next comes the data elements, person attributes and person identifiers which were specified as dimensions in the request, in this case the "Gender" and "Age" data element dimensions.
+Next comes the data elements, person attributes and person identifiers which were specified as dimensions in the request, in this case, the "Gender" and "Age" data element dimensions.
 The header section contains the identifier of the dimension item in the "name" property and a readable dimension description in the "column" property.